BaFin Fit-and-Proper 2026: What Financial Institutions Need to Do Now

-From January 2026, BaFin is tightening its fit-and-proper requirements.
-For banks, insurers, FinTechs, and asset managers, that means deeper checks, more documentation, and greater personal liability for management.
+From January 2026, BaFin will tighten its fit-and-proper requirements.
+For banks, insurers, FinTechs, and asset managers, that means: deeper reviews, more documentation, and greater personal liability for management.

 The fit-and-proper assessment is a reliability and suitability check for people in key functions at financial institutions.
 Legal basis:

-BaFin guidance note for managing directors — detailed requirements for qualifications and reliability
+BaFin guidance note on managing directors — detailed requirements for qualification and reliability

 MaComp AT 7.2 & AT 9 — outsourcing and resource requirements